Frank23523/Syto/README.md

 - Login with your user credentials or register as a new user
 - Instructors can create and manage courses from their dashboard.
 - Students can enroll in courses and track progress.
-- API Documentation
-- The backend provides a RESTful API for managing users, courses, and payments.
-Below is a summary of the main endpoints:

 ## Features